 In 2021, the City of Livermore retained HydroScience Engineers, Inc. to conduct preliminary design engineering and analysis of an extension of the City sewer system.
-HydroScience also developed a planning-level cost estimate for the new infrastructure, and identified potential downstream capacity deficiencies related to the sewer line extension.
-According to the planning level cost estimates of the HydroScience report, the total infrastructure costs (including hard costs, engineering design and consulting services, permitting and right of way, construction management and inspection, and a 30% contingency) is estimated

-Livermore, City Attorney's Office, Impartial Analysis Measure to Amend the South Livermore Urban Growth Boundary, August 2022 at approximately \$12,120,000.
-These costs are divided across each of the Project's phases, as indicated in Table 8.
+HydroScience also developed a planning-level cost estimate for the new infrastructure and identified potential downstream capacity deficiencies related to the sewer line extension.
+According to the planning level cost estimates of the HydroScience report, the total infrastructure costs (including hard costs, engineering design and consulting services, permitting and right of way, construction management and inspection, and a 30% contingency) is estimated at approximately \$12,120,000.
+These costs are divided across each of the Project's phases, as indicated in Table 9.